negimox/react_learning/README.md

   - ## useRef

     This allows us to reference the value linked to an element.
-Used when we want updated/live value without re-rendering of the component.
+Used when we want updated/live value without re-rendering of the component and storing the value without losing it on re-render unlike normal variables.

     ```
     import {useRef} from "react";